danth/stylix/docs/src/styling.md

 Examples of this include waybar and polybar, as well as the similar programs that are part of KDE and GNOME.

-### Light Text Color Widgets
+### Light text color widgets
-- Default Background Color: base00
-- Alternate Background Color: base01
-- Default Text Color: base05
-- Alternate Text Color: base04

-### dark Text Color Widgets
+Refer to general colors above.

+### Dark text color widgets

+These widgets use a different text color than usual to ensure it's still readable when the background is more vibrant.

-- Default Text Color: base00
+- Default text color: base00
-- Alternate Text Color: base01
+- Alternate text color: base01
-- Item On: base0E
+- Item on background color: base0E
-- Item Off: base0D
+- Item off background color: base0D
-- Alternate Item On: base09
+- Alternate item on background color: base09
-- Alternate Item Off: base02
+- Alternate item off background color: base02
-- List Background: base0D
+- List unselected background: base0D
-- Selected Item In List Background: base03
+- List selected background: base03
-- Urgent: base07
-- Error: base0F

 ## Images

-For creating modified versions of logos, icons, etc.
+For creating modified versions of logos, icons, etc; where we would rather the colors be similar to the original.

+Note that the colors provided by the scheme won't necessarily match the names given below, although most handmade schemes do.

-- Background Color: base00
+- Background color: base00
-- Alternate Background Color: base01
+- Alternate background color: base01
-- Text color: base05
+- Main color: base05
-- Alternate text color: base04
+- Alternate main color: base04
 - Red: base08
 - Orange: base09
 - Yellow: base0A